cheynepierce/SalesforceStyleGuide/README.md

 When developing in a sandbox, always use a deployment tool, such as change sets or the metadata API, to move the changes to production, in order to ensure that the customizations are consistent between environments.
 There is nothing worse than deploying code to production and trying to debug issues that came up as a result of subtle differences between field definitions.

+####Installed Apps
+Installed apps are meant to be able to be dropped in to an existing implementation, adding functionality.
+Try not to reference components from installed apps in areas outside of the app, as it could make it extremely difficult to un-install the app later on.